verbosemode/txtblocks/README.rst

 The parser can match each line of a text block against a regular expression or treat the entire block as just a single string.
 The latter means, all new lines are removed and multiple whitespace characters are replaced by a single space.

-If you are looking for a good parser you should give `textfsm <https://code.google.com/p/textfsm/>`_ a try.

 Usage Examples